-India has seen a meteoric rise in the number of vehicles on its roads, and with it, driving sense and etiquette have disappeared into oblivion.
-And while I’m not too great a driver myself, few things anger me more than bikers riding on the wrong side of the road.
+India has seen a meteoric rise in the number of vehicles on its roads.
+And with it, driving sense and etiquette have disappeared into oblivion.
+I’ll agree I’m not too great a driver myself.
+But few things anger me as much as bikers riding on the wrong side of the road.

 I’m not sure how you deal with them, but if it’s just a bloke riding alone on the wrong side, I normally go straight at them, with lights on high beam.
 I might swing out at the last moment, or just slow down but continue, making them stop and pull to the side as I drive past.
 I’m quite sure that makes no difference though.
 The cops don’t seem to be in any hurry to even start addressing these riders who risk lives to save insignificant minutes or fuel.